blueflamehaze/browser-search-liverpool/README.md

 ## Run local project

 1. Clone this repository in your computer.

    `https://github.com/blueflamehaze/browser-search-liverpool.git`

    **Note:** Make sure you have node and npm installed.
 If you don't know how to do it please check the next video [Install Node](https://www.youtube.com/watch?v=e_7hKWwppRs)

 2. Install node modules with the next command.

    `npm install`

 3. Run the next command to start the dev server

    `npm start`

+4. Feel free to make any change you consider appropriate.

 ## Available Scripts in the project

+**Note:** Please note that at the moment the only mode that is implemented is development

 In the project directory, you can run: